chirpwireless/docs.chirpwireless.io/docs/Dashboard/Adding Gateways to a Network/Browantbmh110.md

 Click on step 2 "configure LoRa settings".
 Select LoRa Basics station and scroll to the bottom of the screen.

-Enter the LNS Address that you have copied during gateway registration on Chirps dashboard
+Enter the LNS Address that you have copied during gateway registration on Chirp's dashboard

 For example: **wss://lora-eu868.cloud.chirpwireless.io:443**